Skip to main content

 The Effect of DLT Settlement Latency on Market Liquidity

-Authors : Lin Kaitao (World Federation of Exchange)
+Authors : Lin Kaitao (World Federation of Exchanges)

-Presenter : Kaitao Lin (World Federation of Exchange)
+Presenter : Kaitao Lin (World Federation of Exchanges)

 This paper investigates the causal relationship between settlement latency introduced specially by permissionless Distributed Ledger Technology (DLT) and market quality in the cryptocurrency domain.
 We identify blockchain mining power as an instrument for DLT settlement latency and find that the settlement latency significantly lowers liquidity and increases transaction costs.
 In addition, through the Huang and Stoll (1997) spread decomposition, we document that such latency reduces the adverse selection costs and increases the inventory management costs faced by liquidity suppliers.
 More broadly, this paper contributes novel evidence on the importance of settlement, and highlights the balance between near-instantaneous settlement offered by DLT and their potential adverse impacts.